ervinstrmcnik/python-data-analytics/README.md

 ---

 **What you'll learn**:
-- Into and Environment Setup
+- Intro and Environment Setup
 - Introduction to NumPy
 - Introduction to Pandas
 - Acquiring Your Data